Duke Franz Joseph in Bavaria: Personal life

 Though remaining unmarried, through his relationship with Caroline "Lilly" Stockhammer, he became the progenitor of the von Plottnitz-Stockhammer family, which has produced descendants prominent in politics, education, and the arts.
 He is the grandfather of the German politician Rupert von Plottnitz (Franz-Joseph Rupert Ottomar von Plottnitz-Stockhammer), born July 4, 1940, in Danzig.

 Death

-Franz Joseph died of polio in 1912, the very same year as his sisters Marie Gabrielle and Amélie, which made this year quite an "annus horribilis" for the Wittelsbach family.
-He was only 24.5 years old at the time of his death.
+Franz Joseph died of polio in 1912, the same year as his sisters Marie Gabrielle and Amélie.
+He was 24 years old at the time of his death.